Covid 19 Delta outbreak: Today's cases, Taranaki cluster emerges including 11 cases at one school - NZ Herald

 Aucklanders have spread their wings and are now free to head into all corners of the country as new cases continue to emerge outside the city.

-Taranaki DHB has today confirmed there are "a number of positive Covid-19 infections" linked to the Eltham case at the weekend.
+Taranaki DHB today confirmed there are "a number of positive Covid-19 infections" linked to the Eltham case at the weekend.

 There are 11 Covid cases in one small South Taranaki school as the region battles a burgeoning outbreak.